Photo: Huntsville Main Street by Bryan Dearsley / LuxuryOntario

 The crown jewel of Stratford is undoubtedly the Stratford Festival.
 Founded in 1953, it’s one of North America’s most celebrated theatre festivals and has welcomed some of the world’s top talent, presenting both classic and contemporary works but with a special emphasis on Shakespearean plays.

-Beyond the theatre, Stratford’s Victorian streetscape is a delight for history buffs and architecture enthusiasts to explore.
+Beyond the theatre, Stratford’s Victorian streetscape is a delight for history buffs and architecture enthusiasts with countless things to do and explore.
 The town’s beautiful parks and gardens are also fun to explore.
 My favourite, the Shakespearean gardens, are inspired by the great Bard’s plays and are a tranquil retreat in which to relax and unwind.

 Gastronomy in Stratford is another arena of exploration, boasting a diverse array of great local eateries, cafes, and gourmet shops.
 The annual Stratford Chefs School, along with various food festivals, showcases the rich produce of the region and the creativity of its chefs.
 To make it a truly memorable experience, consider checking into one of Stratford’s excellent luxury hotels.